Press ESC to close

 You should know that all babies are different, so always monitor your little one for signs of tiredness, even if they are growing at their own pace.

-When a baby can sit up without support
+When a baby can sit up without a support

 Around four months of age, you should start weaning your infant out of the swing.
 However, some bouncers or baby swings designed to hold up to 30 pounds may be used for an additional two months.